 VNH's manager believes that PVS, with its long history of offshore drilling services and fleet of tugs and equipment, will play a pivotal role in the development of offshore wind generation in Vietnam.
-However, it says that the potential for the business runs beyond the energy needs of Vietnam.
+However, the potential for the business runs beyond the energy needs of Vietnam.
 There are plans for a tie up with Singapore (a country with high energy demands and limited natural resources for production) including a proposal to build an 800km long undersea cable between Vietnam and Singapore which, if it is constructed, will be the world's longest.
-VNH's manager thinks that PVS is advantageously positioned to play a major role in this development.
+PVS is advantageously positioned to play a major role in this development.